 Framewrk’s MVP Launch

-Framewrk is a product that helps startup founders scale their businesses.
+Framewrk is a product that helps startup founders scale their businesses through peer-matched mastermind groups, guidance on organizational structure and contract writing, and an AI business advisor.
 My team was contracted 5 weeks prior to the soft launch to improve onboarding completion and feature engagement.

 TIMELINE